yandex/odyssey/docs/configuration/rules.md

 may block legitimate queries.
 Test thoroughly before deploying in production.

-**Performance:** The regex is compiled once at config load time (POSIX ERE, ~0.17 ms).
-At runtime, a hash cache skips the regex for previously seen queries (0.032 us per cached lookup vs 0.109 us for a full regex match).
-In benchmarks with 1M iterations over 20 queries, the cache achieves a 100% hit rate after the initial pass, yielding ~31M ops/sec.
+**Performance:** The regex is compiled once at config load time (POSIX ERE, case-insensitive).
+With `sqli_guard_cache yes`, a hash cache skips the regex for previously seen queries (~0.07 us per cached lookup vs ~0.23 us for a full regex match, ~3.2x speedup).
+In benchmarks with 1M iterations over 20 queries, the cache achieves a 100% hit rate after the initial pass.
+See `test/perf/` for reproducible benchmark and `test/benchmark/results.txt` for saved results.

 ---